Optometric Support Services

 Find out what the typical degree level is for optometric support careers below.

-|Less Than a High School Diploma||2%|
+|Less than a High School Diploma||2.0%|

-|High School Diploma or Equivalent||32.2%|
+|High School Diploma - or the equivalent (for example, GED)||32.2%|

-|Some College Courses||6%|
+|Some College Courses||6.0%|

 Online Optometric Support Services Programs